viamrobotics/docs/docs/services/data/cloud-sync.md

 ### Pause sync

-You can pause Cloud Sync at any time by navigating to your machine's **CONFIGURE** tab and disabling **Syncing** for your [data management service](../).
+You can pause cloud sync at any time by navigating to your machine's **CONFIGURE** tab and disabling **Syncing** for your [data management service](../).
-If you have captured data that you do not want to sync, delete the data on the machine before resuming Cloud Sync.
+If you have captured data that you do not want to sync, delete the data on the machine before resuming cloud sync.
 To delete the data locally, `ssh` into your machine and delete the data in the directory where you capture data.

 ## Sync files from another directory